djunicode/resources/README.md

 #### Books

 1. [Django book](https://djangobook.com/) The first 6 chapters are highly recommended and are enough to get you started.
+2. [Tango With Django](http://www.tangowithdjango.com/book17/) is another great book to learn from.
+Slightly more detailed.
+Recommended chapters include "User Authentication" and "Working with Templates".

 #### Tutorials